 3. Personalization and Aesthetics

-Snapchat is a highly visual app, and for some users, the ability to personalize their experience matters a lot.
+Snapchat is a highly visual app, and for some users, personalizing their experience is important.
 Snapchat+ lets them:

 This appeals to users who enjoy customizing their devices and apps to match their mood, style, or interests.